 PHA 6631 Foundations of Medication Therapy Management I

-The course will introduce the student to the core elements of medication therapy management (MTM), physical assessment skills, communication techniques, and literature evaluation methods needed for the successful provision of MTM.
+The course will introduce the student to the core elements of medication therapy management (MTM), communication techniques, and documentations systems needed for the successful provision of MTM services.
 The student will learn how to conduct various types of patient care interviews.
-Additionally, the student will develop confidence in communicating with patients and providers, performing physical assessments, and analyzing the medical literature.
+Additionally, the student will develop confidence in communicating with patients and other healthcare providers.

 The student must have successfully completed a Bachelor of Science in Pharmacy or a Doctor of Pharmacy degree, and must be licensed and in good standing with their respective state Board of Pharmacy.
 The student must be in good academic standing with the MS-MTM degree program.